akarnokd/ThePlanetCrafterMods/README.md

 ZoomOutMouseButton = 5
 ```

+## (Cheat) Inventory Stacking

+Items in inventories now stack.
+The stack count is displayed on the middle of the item.

+### Configuration

+[General]

+## The stack size of all item types in the inventory
+# Setting type: Int32
+# Default value: 10
+StackSize = 10

+## The font size for the stack amount
+# Setting type: Int32
+# Default value: 25
+FontSize = 25

 ## (Perf) Load Inventories Faster

 This speeds up loading the game when there are lots of containers or (modded) containers have a lot of items.